 Anorexia nervosa (AN) can have a major impact on heart health.

-The body’s largest muscle, the heart beats both day and night, pushing blood, nutrients, and oxygen to all tissues in your body.
-But the malnutrition often tied to anorexia can cause the muscle to grow smaller and weaker, inhibiting its ability to do this vital work.
+The heart beats both day and night, pushing blood (which contains nutrients and oxygen) throughout your body.1 But the malnutrition and weight loss often tied to anorexia can cause the muscle to grow smaller and weaker, inhibiting its ability to do this vital work.2

-Still, heart failure is one of the most treatable forms of heart disease, and it is possible to regain a healthy heart in time.
+Still, heart failure is one of the most manageable forms of heart disease, and it is possible to regain a healthy heart in time.

 Signs of Heart Failure Caused by Anorexia

 Heart failure may conjure the image of a heart that has stopped working entirely.
-But the malady actually describes a heart that isn’t pumping as well as it should be.
+But the condition actually describes a heart that isn’t pumping as well as it should be.3

 Every cell in your body relies on your heart.
-With each beat, the muscle pushes oxygen and nutrients in, nourishing cells and allowing them to work properly.
+With each beat, the muscle pushes blood rich in oxygen and nutrients to cells, nourishing them and allowing them to function properly.3

 But a weakened heart doesn’t push as effectively.
-As a result, your cells begin to starve.
-The signs can be subtle, but they can feel like: [1]
+As a result, your cells begin to suffer.
+The signs can be subtle, but they can feel like:3

 Even if these effects set in, you may not notice any issues with your heart.
 The symptoms can more often feel like trouble with everyday activities, like climbing stairs or carrying groceries.